USRSE/usrse.github.io/pages/opportunities/jobs.md

 {% if board_size > 0 %}
 ### RSE Related Jobs

-The following are RSE-adjacent jobs
+The following jobs are not strongly RSE roles but are likely to be "RSE-adjacent" - working closely with RSEs.

 {% assign sorted_jobs = site.data.related-jobs | sort: "posted" | reverse %}
 <ol>{% for job in sorted_jobs %}